Tactitocalon/eso-lrpe/README.md

 * Right click context menu option in chat to view someone's profile.
 * EU / PTS megaserver support.
 * Rewrite character names to display names in chat.
 Needs to be compatible with pChat at minimum.
+* Incremental profile downloads.
+* Make the client tool not a hacky piece of shit that barely works.
+Loading bars would be hot.

 Low priority:
 * Ability to advertise looking for roleplay / events with a single button click ingame.
 Also single button click to view all LFRP / event advertisments.